kristina-salnyk/gift-store/README.md

 ## Deployment

-The GiftStore Landing Page project has already been successfully deployed and is accessible at [GiftStore](https://kristina-salnyk.github.io/gift-shop/).
+The GiftStore project has already been successfully deployed and is accessible at [GiftStore](https://kristina-salnyk.github.io/gift-shop/).
 You can explore the live version by visiting this link.
 Feel free to share the link with others to showcase the stylish design featured on the landing page.